Factor modelling for high-dimensional functional time series

-By comparison, Theorem~\ref{thm:dist-eq} and (\ref{nu_r_bound}) of the Supplementary Material lead to $\nu_r{\mathcal D}\big(\mathcal C(\bK), \mathcal C({\widetilde \bK})\big)=O_P \big(p^{2-\delta}n^{-1/2}\big),$ which is slower than the rate in (\ref{rate.thm3}) for larger values of $\gamma$ or $\delta$ (i.e., smaller values of $c_1(p)$ provided that $\gamma \asymp 1$).
+By comparison, Theorem~\ref{thm:eigvec} and (\ref{nu_r_bound}) of Supplementary Material lead to the rate $\nu_r{\mathcal D}\big(\mathcal C(\bK), \mathcal C({\widetilde \bK})\big)=O_\P \big(p^{2-\delta}n^{-1/2}\big),$ which is slower than that in (\ref{rate.thm3}) for larger values of $\gamma$ or $\delta$ (i.e., smaller values of $c_1(p)$ provided that $\gamma \asymp 1$).
 Hence, when the magnitudes of nonzero entries in $\bA$ become larger or the factors are weaker in the sense of Condition~\ref{con:strg} (i.e., $\bA$ is sparser in the sense of Condition~\ref{con:colsparse}), our regularized estimation benefits more from the imposed sparsity and enjoys faster convergence rate than the ordinary method in Section~\ref{sec:method}. \end{remark}

-\section{Simulation studies}
+\section{Simulation Studies}